 Walk me through a typical day in your role.
 What activities do you engage in?
 What types of meetings do you join?
 When’s lunch?

 I’m an early riser.
-I try to meditate, go to the gym, and write in my journal every morning.
+Each morning, I try to meditate, go to the gym, and write in my journal.
 (I usually eke out two of the three.)
-I mention this ritual because it’s key to my success in my role.
+This ritual is key to my success in my role.

 I’m in the office by 9, where I strongly prefer to have heads down time for the first couple hours to catch up on any writing or bigger thinking I have to do for the day.
 We have a room in the office called “the Hideout” which is like the Amtrak Quiet Car.
 It is my favorite.